Huegoxaga/notes/php/README.md

 ### Search for Pattern

-- The preg_match() function searches string for pattern, returning true if pattern exists, and false otherwise.
+- The `preg_match()` function searches string for pattern, returning true if pattern exists, and false otherwise.
 - The pattern is stated as String expressed by Regular Expression.
-[Click Here](https://regexr.com/) to learn more.
 - The third parameter `$match` contains results of search.
 The $matches[0] will contain the text that matched full pattern, $matches[1] will contain the text that matched the first captured parenthesized subpattern, and so on.
 - The fourth parameter is flags: The flags can be following flags:
   - `PREG_OFFSET_CAPTURE`: If this flag is passed, for every match the append string offset will be returned.